aliartiza75/mongodb-backup/README.md

     * mongodb retore

-7. Verify telegraf is configured correctly, by checking the influxdb databases.
+7. Verify telegraf is configured correctly, by checking the influxdb databases and measurements.

 ```bash
 show databases